smkirby/SimLang/README.md

 - Click on the "new" menu.
 - Select "Python 3".
 This will open a brand new notebook.
-- In the first "cell" of the notebook, you need to enter some code that will handle the transfer from the github cite.
+- In the first "cell" of the notebook, you need to enter some code that will handle the transfer from the github site.

 Copy and paste the following code into the cell: